jgraph/www.diagrams.net-source/doc/faq/unlicensed-drawio-confluence-server.md

 ---
-title: draw.io diagrams in Confluence Server when draw.io is not licensed
+title: What happens to draw.io diagrams in Confluence Server when draw.io is not licensed
 layout: page
 faq: true
 categories: [Confluence Server]